-Looking for a one-of-a-kind dining experience in the Lowcountry?
-Consider visiting Johns Island, SC.
-Johns Island offers an eclectic mix of restaurants and eateries ranging from neighborhood sports bars to refined regional cuisine.
+Looking for hidden dining favorites in the Lowcountry?
+Head over to Johns Island, SC.
+You will find an eclectic mix of restaurants and eateries ranging from neighborhood food outlets and breweries to refined regional cuisine.

-Whether you crave a basket of Tattooed Moose’s renowned duck fat fries, or a romantic farm-to-table dinner hosted by executive chef Jacques Larson, these Johns Island restaurants have everything you're looking for.
+Whether you crave a basket of Tattooed Moose's renowned duck fat fries or a romantic farm-to-table dinner hosted by executive chef Jacques Larson, these Johns Island restaurants have everything you're looking for.
 And more.
+There is no reason to head into the city if you are staying on Kiawah Island or Seabrook Island.
+Read on.

 Enjoy a Meal at These Johns Island Restaurants